jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 Here, we provide our "log" function in a "console" namespace as required by our WebAssembly, and then we call the exported `addAndLog` function after instantiating it.
 We can serve this to try out with something like `python3 -m http.server 8080`.

-Here, we are just working with one of the basic WebAssembly types, `i32`; a 32bit integer.
-WebAssembly has a few other value types we might use — for instance `i64`, `f32` and `f64` — but it has no types which map to more complex types like strings, lists, variants and structs.
+Our code is just working with one of the basic WebAssembly types, `i32`; a 32bit integer (signed _or_ unsigned).
+WebAssembly has a few other value types we might use — for instance `i64`, `f32` and `f64` — but it has no types which map to more complex things like strings, lists, variants and structs.
 Languages which compile to WebAssembly will each decide how to represent these complex types as collections of WASM primitives.
 For example, a string could be represented as an i32 denoting the length of the string, and then an i32 for each character in the string.
 Or, it could be represented as an i32 denoting each 4 ASCII bytes in the string and end with a 0 byte to denote when it's finished.
+Different representations come with different tradeoffs.

 # WebAssembly Components

 One of the goals of WebAssembly components is to standardise the interface between WebAssembly and the host platform.
 This includes standardising how to pass complex types back and forth, and standardising the sorts of interfaces that a WebAssembly program can expect to be provided by the host.

 There have been other attempts to create such a standard, but I'll be focusing on the [WASI][wasi] (WebAssembly System Interface) here as it appears to be the dominant standard.
 WASI 0.1 (or "WASI Preview 1") was the first iteration which I have not spent much time looking into.
-WASI 0.2 (or "WASI preview 2") came next, which introduces the idea of _components_, and as I understand it, represents a significant departure from WASI 0.1.
+WASI 0.2 (or "WASI preview 2") came next, which introduces the idea of _components_, and represents a significant departure from WASI 0.1.
 WASI 0.3 is an upcoming release (possibly landing sometime in 2026 or 2027) which iterates on WASI 0.2 and is promised to be a much more incremental update.

-I will be focusing on WASI Preview 2 components here, as the tooling for this is available today.
+I will be focusing on WASI Preview 2 (or WASI 0.2) components here, as the tooling for this is available today.

 WASI 0.2 and WebAssembly components do two things:
-1. They define how more complex types will be imported and exported (the [_Canonical ABI_][component-abi]).
+1. They define how more complex types will be imported and exported (see the [Canonical ABI][component-abi]).
-2. They allow multiple WebAssembly programs to be combined such that the exports of one program can be used to satisfy the required imports of another.
+2. They allow multiple WebAssembly programs to be combined into a single binary such that the exports of one program are used to satisfy the required imports of another.

 The first point gives us a standard way to define how complex types like strings, variants and structs are passed in and out of our WebAssembly program.
 This allows any WASM binary which adheres to this component model to be used with any WASM runtime which supports the component model.

 The second point gives us a building block which allows us to create more complex WASM components by composing smaller ones.
-This is most useful if we want to run WASM using native runtimes like [`wasmtime`][wasmtime]; you provide components to satisfy any required imports since you have no other way to provide them.
-I'll give an example of this later.
+This is most useful if we want to run WASM using native runtimes like [Wasmtime][wasmtime]; you combine different components to satisfy any required imports before running the final output.

 ## A Hello World Component